FairwindsOps/insights-docs/docs/technical-details/self-hosted/sessions.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Self-hosted Documentation.
-Session Keys. "
+    content: "Fairwinds Insights | Self-hosted Documentation: Session Keys"
 ---
 # Session keys
-In the default install, we autogenerate session and cookie keys each time the application is installed or upgraded, which could cause disruption for users.
-Instead, you should generate these tokens once and save them in a Kubernetes secret.
+In the default install we autogenerate session and cookie keys each time the application is installed or upgraded, which could cause disruption for users.
+Instead you should generate these tokens once and save them in a Kubernetes secret.

 > Most secrets (with the exception of your PostgreSQL password) must be stored in a secret